-Higher magnification of a sebaceous carcinoma showing a haphazard mixture of basaloid germinative cells (predominant cell population) and smaller numbers of more mature-appearing sebaceous cells with clear or lightly eosinophilic cytoplasm.
-The basaloid cells have round or oval vesicular nuclei, prominent nucleoli and brisk mitotic activity.
+Sebaceous carcinoma is composed of a haphazard mixture of basaloid germinative cells and smaller numbers of more mature-appearing sebaceous cells in irregular lobular, trabecular, or diffuse sheet-like growth patterns.
+The basaloid cells have round or oval vesicular nuclei, punctate nucleoli and brisk mitotic activity.
 Comedonecrosis is often present.
 There may be perineural and lymphatic/vascular invasion.
 Poorly-differentiated cases are composed almost entirely of pleomorphic basaloid cells and have only rare foci of lipid-containing differentiated sebaceous cells.
-Some cases show prominent keratinization which may lead to diagnostic confusion with squamous cell carcinoma.
+Some cases show prominent keratinization (as seen in this case) which may lead to diagnostic confusion with squamous cell carcinoma.

 Tweets by WebPathology